-- (1) The amounts set forth in this column reflect shares of restricted stock granted under our stock incentive plans.
-The amounts listed are equal to the aggregate grant date fair value computed in accordance with ASC topic 718, Compensation - Stock Compensation, or ASC 718 (which will generally lead to a reported value that differs from the amount set forth in the director compensation policy outlined above under "Director Compensation" due to the different methodologies).
-A discussion of the assumptions used in calculating the grant date fair value is set forth in Note 13 of the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2022.
-The restricted stock awards vest in full on the first anniversary of the grant or, for off-cycle grants, on the first anniversary of the on-cycle grants.
-The ownership of company securities as of the record date for each director is set forth below in the "Security Ownership Table." - (2) Mr. Maffei elected to receive his non-executive Chairman of the Board retainer in shares of restricted stock. - (3) Mr. Paul was appointed to the Board of Directors in April 2023.
+- The amounts set forth in this column reflect shares of restricted stock granted under our stock incentive plans.
+The amounts listed are equal to the aggregate grant date fair value computed in accordance with ASC topic 718, Compensation Stock Compensation, or ASC 718 (which will generally lead to a reported value that differs from the amount set forth in the director compensation policy outlined above under "Director Compensation" due to the different methodologies).
+A discussion of the assumptions used in calculating the grant date fair value is set forth in Note 13 of the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2023.
+The restricted stock awards vest in full on the first anniversary of the grant or, for off-cycle grants, on the first anniversary of the oncycle grants.
+The ownership of company securities as of the record date for each director is set forth below in the "Security Ownership Table." - Mr. Maffei elected to receive his non-executive Chairman of the Board retainer in shares of restricted stock. - Mr. Paul was appointed to the Board of Directors in April 2023.
+(3) - Ms. Walden retired from the Board of Directors in June 2023.